 Dr. Kapadia is a fellowship-trained urologist specializing in Male Fertility & Men’s Health.

-Dr. Kapadia is a fellowship-trained urologist in Atlanta specializing in Male Fertility & Men’s Health.
+Dr. Kapadia is a fellowship-trained urologist in Atlanta, practicing at Georgia Urology, specializing in Male Fertility & Men’s Health.
 The greatest passion of his work is to help men achieve fatherhood and to help men restore confidence with intimacy.

-VIDEO: Dr. Kapadia speaks about about male infertility common myths on Fertility in Five.
+VIDEO: Dr. Kapadia speaks about male infertility and common myths on Fertility in Five.